 I have patients reporting a daily kilocalorie intake of 1200-1500kcal per day and still struggle to lose weight.
 Perhaps there is an element of under reporting going on and the evidence would suggest people typically underestimate their energy intake by approximately 20-25%.
 However, if they are accurate and eating very small amounts, it is very difficult to identify further areas in the diet which may induce weight loss without eating only vegetables.

 Therefore, if you identify as someone who has very limited amounts of physical activity my first suggestion would be exploring where additional activity could be incorporated into your day.
-Perhaps this is using old cliches such as parking further away from your destination but can be as simple as pacing around when you are on the phone.
+Perhaps this is using old cliches like parking further away from your destination.
+These can even be as simple as pacing around when you are on the phone.
 Literally every little counts.
 Perhaps you can find more obvious gaps in your day and schedule in a daily walk to try to increase your steps.

-The governments guidelines as a minimum amount of physical activity is to achieve 150 minutes per week or 30 minutes per day 5 times per week at a moderate intensity.
-This can also be accumulated via 10 minute blocks.
+The governments recommends a minimum of 150 minutes per week or 30 minutes per day 5 times per week of physical activity at a moderate intensity.
+This can be segmented and accumulated throughout the day.
 Moderate intensity is defined as any activity which gets the heart beating faster and makes you feel slightly warmer.
 You are however still able to hold a conversion.

 If the activity is vigorous and thus high intensity this can be reduced to 75 minutes per week.
 Here you will be unable to hold a conversation and will noticeably be out of your comfort zone.